 Seismologists have to use various methods to try and measure earthquakes by the effects they produce at the surface.

-Nowadays, the most standard and reliable measure of earthquake size is moment magnitude (Mw), which is based on seismic moment.
+Nowadays, the most standard and reliable measure of earthquake size is moment magnitude (Mw), which is based on seismic ‘moment’.
 Moment is related to the area of the earthquake fault rupture and the amount of slip on the rupture, as well as the strength of the rocks themselves.
-Richter’s original magnitude scale underestimates the size of large events, however, the constants used in the definition of moment magnitude (Mw) were chosen so that the magnitude numbers for Richter and moment magnitudes match for smaller events.
+Richter’s original magnitude scale underestimates the size of large events, so the constants used in the definition of Mw were chosen so that the magnitude numbers for Richter and moment magnitudes match for smaller events.

-where μ is the shear modulus of the crust (approx 3×1010 N/m)
+where μ is the shear modulus of the crust (approximately 3 × 1010 N/m)

-Where A is the measured ground motion (in micrometres) and D is the distance from the event (in km).
-This is still used for measuring the magnitude of shallow events at distances less than 600 km (today called the Local Magnitude).
-For events larger than magnitude 8 this scale saturates and gives magnitude estimates that are too small.
+Where A is the measured ground motion (in micrometres) and D is the distance from the event (in kilometres).
+This is still used for measuring the magnitude of shallow events at distances less than 600 km (today called the local magnitude or ML).
+For events larger than ML 8, this scale saturates and gives magnitude estimates that are too small.

 Mb = log(A/T) + σ(D,h)